wnzid/DayByDay/README.md

-# Habit Tracker
+# DayByDay

-Habit Tracker is a Flask-based web application that helps you build and maintain good habits.
-Create an account, set up custom habits, and log your progress on an easy-to-use calendar interface.
+DayByDay is a Flask-based web application that combines a habit tracker and monthly planner.
+Create an account, manage your daily habits, and organize upcoming tasks in one place.
 Data is stored in a lightweight SQLite database and the application includes a simple migration mechanism so your schema stays up to date.

 ## Features